fahimabrar/fahimabrar/README.md

 - ⚡ Fun fact: ...
 -->

 I am Abrar Fahim.
 I am a Data Science and Analytics student at Brunel University London.
+I have 2 years of experience in the domain of Data Science and AI.
+I love working with Python, and have the experience of working with R programming.
+In this Github profile I try to upload my learnings/codings along with explanations(most of the cases).